 In 2017, as part of the USAID-funded Victory Against Malnutrition (ViM) Activity, a group of onion producers from the Sanmantenga Province of Burkina Faso received funds to construct a 100-metric ton onion storage facility in Tiffou, a village located about five kilometers from the city of Kaya.
-During the 2018-2019 growing seasons, members waited calmly for the right moment to sell the 96 metric tons of onions stored in their facility.
+During the 2018 to 2019 growing seasons, members waited calmly for the right moment to sell the 96 metric tons of onions stored in their facility.
 Then, one afternoon in June at the start of the rainy season, a violent wind ripped the entire roof off the facility.

 “We were alerted by the guardian that a violent wind had totally disheveled the roof of our storage facility.
-The treasurer and I rushed to the site to see the damage, which was of a great magnitude.” – Salif Ouédraogo, a marketing officer for the Sanmatenga Province producer group
+The treasurer and I rushed to the site to see the damage, which was of a great magnitude.”– Salif Ouédraogo, a marketing officer for the Sanmatenga Province producer group

 This unexpected weather event drastically compromised the earnings members hoped to derive from the sale of their onions.
 Members found themselves faced with the challenge of repairing their storage facility on their own initiative.